Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 One way to increase the size of your cloud is to increase the amount of air you draw in while you’re vaping.

-The atomiser head on your e-cigarette will always have a few air flow holes, so that you get a blend of normal air and e-liquid particles in each draw.
-On a mouth-to-lung head these air flow holes are tiny, so that you get a tight, cigarette-like draw.
-On a direct lung atomiser head, the air flow holes are much bigger.
+When vaping mouth-to-lung, air flow holes should be almost fully closed to give a tight, cigarette-like draw.
+On a direct to lung setting, the air flow holes should be much bigger.
 Most RDAs (Rebuildable Drip Atomisers) and Squonk heads have adjustable vents over these bigger air holes, so you can throttle or boost the amount of fresh air that mixes with your vapour.

 This variable air flow control is important for cloud chasers.
 If you allow too much air flow, you can dilute your vapour cloud and lose the illusion of density.
 If you don’t allow enough air flow, the cloud can’t reach critical mass.
 It takes a little trial and error to get your air flow settings the way you want them, but it makes a huge difference to the end result.
 Our advice is to start with a wide-open air flow and slowly tighten it up until you get a cloud density that you’re happy with.